-Family law solicitors are most commonly associated with divorce and civil partnership dissolution, and assisting with the financial agreements to follow.
-Whilst this does take up a good proportion of our time, it is by no means all we do!
+Family law solicitors are most commonly associated with divorce and civil partnership dissolution and assisting with the financial agreements to follow.
+Whilst this takes up a good proportion of our time, it is not all we do!

 In fact, there are many other family and relationship situations that we are called upon to advise and assist with.
 Here is a reminder of some of the other areas in which family law solicitors can help…

 In cases where the parents of children have divorced or separated, it is advisable to get a legally binding child arrangement order in place.
 Where parents can agree on the arrangements between themselves, a family solicitor can help to get this approved by the court.
 If parents cannot agree, the first port of call is mediation.
 Should negotiations break down, the last resort is to attend court.
 At every stage, the guidance of a family law solicitor can prove invaluable.

 Family law solicitors can also assist where contact issues arise later down the line – sometimes months or years after a divorce has been finalised.
 This may be due to one parent wanting to move to another part of the UK or abroad.

 Put in place prior to marriage or civil partnership, a pre-nuptial agreement sets out the ownership of assets upon entering into a formal partnership and explains how these will be divided in the event of the breakdown of their marriage.
 Particularly useful is if you have assets to protect, such as inheritances, property or a business, a pre-nuptial agreement can provide reassurance and peace of mind.

 It is also possible to enter into a post-nuptial agreement – this effectively provides the same function as a pre-nup but is entered into after marriage/civil partnership.